thomasvt/Box2DNet/README.md

 * Regenerated for updated Box2D
 * Quite some changes in the Box2D original code since previous time.
 Box2dNetGen was refactored and adjusted accordingly.

-> Box2D started using 3-part version labels messing up my version system where the first two parts are Box2D's version and the third is for Box2dNet changes.
+> Box2D started using 3-part version labels.
+This messed up Box2dNet's versioning where the first two parts were Box2D's version and the third was for Box2dNet changes.
 I will switch to another system as of Box2D v3.2.0

 ## 2025/06/15: v3.1.6 for Box2D v3.1